r1p71d3/tot-math/README.md

 `streamlit run app.py`

-To evaluate on the 50 problem benchmark used for all our models run the main script (**IMPROTANT:** running the benchmark will very likely result in double digit API costs.)
+To evaluate on the 50 problem benchmark from the MATH evaluation set:

 `python main.py`

+**IMPROTANT:** running the benchmark will very likely result in double digit API costs.

+## Results
+Our runs suggested the benchmark accuracy of around 84%.
+You can view the results of other GPT agents [here](https://github.com/emilyworks/tot/blob/gpt/README.md) and the Llama models [here](https://github.com/emilyworks/tot/blob/main/README.md) in their respective **Results** sections.